Hiking: How It Has Changed Me

 I wasn’t getting any acting gigs, I got laid off from my job, and I felt so alone in a city that fed off us hopeless romantics.
 Aka, the struggle is real.

-During many of these low points in my life, I was only really hiking for exercise but I soon capitalized on the one thing I never did: Give up.
+During many of these low points in my life, I was only really hiking for exercise, but I soon capitalized on the one thing I never did: Give up.

 A few weeks of my “training” pass, and I tackle that same hill in Whittier, plowing to the top like an unstoppable machine.
 I knew right then and there that I had the power to take on any kind of hike.
-Since then I’ve tackled the 3000-foot Echo Moutain Summit in Altadena, as well as a plethora of other steep hills within the Los Angeles County.
+Since then, I’ve tackled the 3000-foot Echo Moutain Summit in Altadena, as well as a plethora of other steep hills within the Los Angeles County.
 And even though I’m not the fastest hiker around (I tend to take quite a few breaks), I know that eventually, I will make it to the top.

-It’s not enough to want to be healthier, richer, smarter or any other positive attribute in life.
+It’s not enough to want to be healthier, richer, smarter or have any other positive attribute in life.
 Look at how many people want to get in shape versus how many people consistently put in the time and effort to get themselves in shape.
-The pursuit of persistence is a primary trait that defines a person; It’s also what separates those who are just dedicated, and those who show dedication and consistency in their life on a daily basis.
+The pursuit of persistence is a primary trait that defines a person; It’s also what separates those who are just dedicated, and those who show dedication and consistency in their life daily.
 And that’s what the notion of “Never Give Up” is about: Being 30% dedicated and 70% consistent.
 (At least, that’s my formula for success).

 And to think, I learned all of this through hiking (see you don’t need those self-help books after all)!

-For me, hiking isn’t just some form of exercise, or as a way to sit and think about life for a few hours.
+For me, hiking isn’t just some form of exercise, or to sit and think about life for a few hours.
 It’s a culmination of all the reasons I listed above; a lifestyle that I’ve set in motion to (hopefully) make me a better person.
 I’ve learned more life lessons through hiking than I have through school, people, and books; Lessons that have not only shaped me as a person but ones that have redefined my entire perspective on life itself.

 This is why I Hike, What are the reasons you hike?
 Leave your comments below!